mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: Started the Simon Game.
 First I went through a bunch of Khan trying to figure out how to draw circles/arcs.
 Not that hard with CSS actually.
    - Thoughts: My design skill are still so clunky, slow, and painstaking...
 So much to remember, but I must get better and problem solving these things!

+  Day 72: May 7, 2018
+   - Today's progress: Followed up on Elliot's text about triplebyte and stayed up way to late to do the multi-choice quiz section!
+   - Thoughts: well i passed it... but we'll see how tomorrow's programming challenge goes..

+  Day 73: May 8, 2018
+   - Today's Progress: did the triplebyte programming challenges...
+   - Thoughts: That was a bit over my head today.
+I almost finished both, but I am still so young in the industry!

+  Day 74: May 9, 2018
+   - Today's Progress: Got a response back from triplebyte...
+Whoops..
+In other news, I got my simon settings lined up, and the button sound attached!
+   - Thoughts: I made objects, and did git commits for each of the change stages i did!!
+I'm feeling proffessional today :)

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)